TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Extbase/Persistence/EntityAddedToPersistenceEvent.rst

 EntityAddedToPersistenceEvent
 =============================

-Event which is fired after an object/entity was sent to persistence layer to be added, but before updating the reference index and current session.
+Event which is fired after an object/entity was persisted on add.

+The event is dispatched after persisting the object, before updating the reference index and adding the object to the persistence session.

 API
 ---